MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-match.md

 > [!div class="mx-imgBorder"]
 > ![](media/configure-data-match-view-rule-level.png "View at the rule level")

 This page presents all your match pair records.
-It also includes the **Scores** field which states how likely it is that this record was indeed matched accurately (can also be thought of a kind of confidence score).
+It also includes the **Scores** field which states how likely it is that this record was indeed matched accurately (can also be thought of a kind of a confidence score).
 It is recommended to go through at least a part of it in order to validate that records were matched according to your expectations.

 > [!div class="mx-imgBorder"]
 > ![](media/configure-data-match-preview-rule.png "Preview rule data")